3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w08d04/instructor_notes/heroku_node_deployment.md

 `heroku config | grep MONGODB_URI`

-A production URI will be returned and we export it for use:

-`heroku config:set MONGODB_URI=<production URI returned>`

 #### Change the database URIs in the app so that they are dynamic

 If you take a look in `app.js`, you should see the code that creates the connection to mongoDB: